-- The amount you receive on the maturity date per unit will be based upon the direction of and percentage change in the value of the Gold Spot Price from the starting value on the pricing date to the ending value on a valuation date shortly prior to the maturity date of the Notes. - If the ending value of the Gold Spot Price: - is greater than the starting value, you will receive the \$10 principal amount per unit plus a supplemental redemption amount per unit equal to a fixed percentage between 75% and 85% of the percentage increase; or - is less than or equal to the starting value, you will receive a payment per unit based on the percentage decrease, but in no event will you receive less than \$9.00. - The actual Participation Rate will be determined on the pricing date and set forth in the final pricing supplement made available in connection with the sales of the Notes
+- The amount you receive on the maturity date per unit will be based upon the direction of and percentage change in the value of the Gold Spot Price from the starting value on the pricing date to the ending value on a valuation date shortly prior to the maturity date of the Notes. - · If the ending value of the Gold Spot Price: - is greater than the starting value, you will receive the \$10 principal amount per unit plus a supplemental redemption amount per unit equal to 85% of the percentage increase; or - is less than or equal to the starting value, you will receive a payment per unit based on the percentage decrease, but in no event will you receive less than \$9.00 per unit.